 Even Though We’re Only Families Apart

 “Machine Gun” is Jimi Hendrix’s magnum opus.
-Each version of this song lasts between twelve to twenty minutes, and it’s noted for having one of the greatest guitar solos in the history of rock music.
+Each version of this song lasts between twelve to twenty minutes.
+It’s noted for having one of the greatest guitar solos in the history of rock music.
 Jimi’s pure musical genius shines brightly throughout this song about war, violence, humanity, and revolution.
 The mimicked sounds of battle, machine-gun fire, bombs, and screams resound throughout the song’s epic guitar solo, as Jimi’s simple but powerful lyrics paint a picture of a lone soldier’s journey into war.
 Today those soldiers are the men and women coming home from Iraq and Afghanistan, the children of Iraq, Afghanistan, and Syria, the LGBTQ & BlackLivesMatters activists.
 Jimi was right about all of us being only families apart.
 We are all part of the family of humanity.
-But, in a war that humanity is lost when a person points the barrel of their gun at another human being and let their bullets fly like rain.
+But, in a war, humanity is lost when a person points the barrel of their gun at another human being and lets their bullets fly like rain.